LakeShoreSavings/docker-syncovery/README.md

     - Password: pass

 # Github
-repository of this container: https://github.com/MyUncleSam/docker-syncovery
+repository of this container: https://github.com/LakeShoreSavings/docker-syncovery

 hlince original github repository: https://github.com/Howard3/docker-syncovery

 # Automatic builds
 Since 2021 this docker images are built using https://www.jenkins.io/ (this is my first jenkins integration, so if you have some advices - please let me know).

-To achive that the following urls are used to parse the most up2date versions:
+To achieve that the following urls are used to parse the most up2date versions:
 - https://www.syncovery.com/linver_x86_64-Web.tar.gz.txt
 - https://www.syncovery.com/linver_guardian_x86_64.tar.gz.txt
 - https://www.syncovery.com/linver_rs_x86_64.tar.gz.txt